sdpetrides/Bioinformatics-File-Formats/README.md

 # Bioinformatics-File-Formats
-A wiki explaining various file types in Bioinformatics
+A wiki explaining various file types in Bioinformatics.
 Visit the wiki tab to read learn or reference a file type.